 Another benefit I like, is that I can go back periodically and re-check my score without negatively affecting the score.
 Credit Sesame does a ‘soft inquiry’ that won’t affect your score in the same way that a credit check from a potential creditor would.

 Once you have your credit score, check each account to identify the ones that are negatively affecting it.
 Depending on the reason, there are various ways to resolve the issue and in turn, raise your score.

 If your credit utilization is too high – That 30% utilization ratio would be used for individual accounts and for your total credit utilization.
-So for example, if you have 3 credit cards, each with a $1000 credit limit, and you’ve charged $700 on one, and nothing on the others, your utilization overall is ok, but you’d be reported as over utilizing your credit on the one with a $700 balance.
+So for example, if you have 3 credit cards, each with a $1000 credit limit, and you’ve charged $700 on one, and nothing on the others, your utilization overall is less than 30%, but you’d be reported as over utilizing your credit on the one with a $700 balance.
 In that case, you’ll want to do everything you can to bring your balance down to under 30% or $300 for that account.